altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Only show top 3 tags, compute "other tags" and don't go anywhere if you click there
    - Dynamize button to "keep going", which jumps to the previous page with unorganized pivs
    - Annotate
+- Local view doesn't show circular loader at the beginning
+- Query selector doesn't show circular loader at the beginning
 - tag L:404
 - Cache queries for hometags?
 - Show "achievements view" with all that you have organized